openstack/manila/doc/source/devref/driver_requirements.rst

 - compression: whether the backend supports compressed shares;
 - thin_provisioning: whether the backend is overprovisioning shares;
 - pools: list of storage pools managed by this driver instance;
-- qos: whether the backend supports quality of service for shares.
+- qos: whether the backend supports quality of service for shares;
+- replication_domain: string specifying a common group name for all backends that can replicate between each other;
+- replication_type: string specifying the type of replication supported by the driver.
+Can be one of ('readable', 'writable' or 'dr').

 .. note:: for more information please see http://docs.openstack.org/developer/manila/devref/capabilities_and_extra_specs.html